cipolokwane/copier-data-fetcher/README.md

 # Canon Copier Connect

-i want to connect to my canon emaintanance account using my credentials so i can retrieve all the copier information, this is the url  ttps://www-ec1.srv.ygles.com/ccb/Login
+i want to connect to my canon emaintanance

 This project was built with [Lovable](https://lovable.dev).